Sevan, Armenia: Sevan National Park

 Sevan National Park was founded in 1978 to protect the Lake Sevan and the surrounding regions, under the jurisdiction of the Ministry of Nature Protection, managed as a research centre, monitoring the ecosystems and undertakes various conservation measures.
 Licensed fishing around the lake is also regulated.

 The national reserve occupies major territories around the Lake Sevan, extended from the northeastern parts of the town to the southwest.
 The area comprises 1501 km2, of which 24900 ha are lakeside lands.
 It is surrounded with the slopes of mountain chains of Areguni, Geghama, Vardenis, Pambak and Sevan.
 Some 1600 plant and 330 animal species are found here.
 The park is divided into 3 zones: national reserve, recreation zone and economic use zone.

 The basin of Lake Sevan is a crossroad for mesophile and Armenian-Iranian xerophile flora belts.

 However, scientific researches about the mammals of the Sevan basin are quite poor.
 Wolf, jackal, fox, marten and cat, are usually found in the national reserve.

 Sevan Botanical Garden

 The Sevan Botanical Garden covering an area of 5 hectares, is located at a height of 2000 meters above sea level and is home to more than 650 local, North American Asian and European species.
 It is operating since 1944 as a satellite of the Yerevan Botanical Garden under the supervision of the Armenian National Academy of Sciences.

 Climate

-The climate of Sevan classified as a warm-summer humid continental climate (Köppen: Dfb) characterized by short mild summers and long, cold, and snowy winters.
-Despite its southern location, due to elevation and continentality, climate of Sevan is similar to Eastern Finland.
+The climate of Sevan is classified as a warm-summer humid continental climate (Köppen: Dfb) characterized by short mild summers and long, cold, and snowy winters.
+Despite its southern location, due to elevation and continentality, the climate of Sevan is similar to Eastern Finland except for seeing about twice as much sunshine.